Historic Cattlemen's Paso Robles Lounge

 Looking for something to quench your thirst and wet your whistle?

 Located upstairs, inside the Paso Robles Inn, is the historic Cattlemen's Lounge.
 Come up and enjoy some local flavor and historic culture.
-Featuring a full bar, a happy hour Monday through Friday from 4:00 pm - 6:00 pm, live entertainment on the weekends, and four television screens.
+Featuring a full bar, a happy hour Monday through Friday from 4:00 pm - 6:00 pm, and four television screens.

 Friday – Saturday: 12:00 p.m. – 12:00 a.m.

 Sunday: 10:00 a.m. – 10:00 p.m.

 Happy Hour: Monday – Friday 4:00 p.m. – 6:00 p.m.